AlbanBedel/scummc/README.md

   * The man pages

     The man directory contain man pages for the various tools.
 Just open the XML files with any XSLT capable browser (like firefox).
-The lastest versions can also be read at: https://dotsec.net/repos/scummc/trunk/man

 ## VI.
 The box editor